dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-comparers.md

 The background section covers why key comparisons may require special semantics.
 Make sure to create a comparer that is appropriate for keys when setting it on a primary, principal, or foreign key property.

-Use <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetKeyValueComparer%2A> in the rare cases where different semantics is required on the same property.
+Use <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetKeyValueComparer*> in the rare cases where different semantics is required on the same property.

 > [!NOTE]
-> <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetStructuralValueComparer%2A> has been obsoleted.
-Use <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetKeyValueComparer%2A> instead.
+> <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetStructuralValueComparer*> has been obsoleted.
+Use <xref:Microsoft.EntityFrameworkCore.MutablePropertyExtensions.SetKeyValueComparer*> instead.

 ## Overriding the default comparer